PavelTobengauz/PavelTobengauz/README.md

 ### Hi there 👋

 I'm Pavel Tobengauz, the Data Analyst.
-I have over 10 years of experience in media and analytics.
-I started a career as a media researcher and grew up to the position of analytics team head.
-Over the last 5 years, my focus has been on data analytics within the analytical department of a media audit & consulting company working in Russia & CIS markets.
-Confident user of Python, SQL, MS Excel, Tableau.
+Data Analyst.
+Experience: 5+ years with data processing in Python, developing KPIs and presenting reports to different stakeholders, 2 years with PostgreSQL (creating databases and tables, establishing relationships between tables, loading and extracting data through SQL Shell and Python), 1 year with dashboards in Power BI and Tableau, 10+ years with MS Excel.

 Please, check [the repository](https://github.com/PavelTobengauz/Projects) with some of my projects.